princeton-sns/scuba/apps/README.md

 - Implements both open and closed auctions
 - Each auction is organized and decided by an auctioneer client
 - In open auctions, clients must be added to the open auction list (via `add_to_open_auction_list`)
-- Uses single-key DAL to achieve sequential consistency
+- Uses single-key TANK to achieve sequential consistency

 ## Calendar